EvotecIT/Transferetto/README.md

   - Remove FTP/FTPS files
   - And some more

-Check examples to see how to use it.
+Please make sure to read blog post or check examples to see how to use it.

 ## To install